PmagPy/PmagPy-docs/_sources/intro.md

 ---
-title: Books with Jupyter
+title: PmagPy
 ---

 # PmagPy: An open source package for paleomagnetic data analysis

 PmagPy is a set of tools written in Python for the analysis of paleomagnetic data.
 It facilitates interpretation of demagnetization data, paleointensity data, and data from other types of rock magnetic experiments.
 The package is hosted on Github (https://github.com/PmagPy/PmagPy) and can be pip installed via PyPi (https://pypi.org/project/pmagpy/).
 PmagPy can be used to create a wide variety of useful plots.
-It is designed to work with the MagIC database (https://earthref.org/MagIC), allowing manipulation of downloaded data sets as well as preparation of new contributions for uploading to the MagIC database.
+It is designed to work with the MagIC database (https://earthref.org/MagIC) and enables manipulation of downloaded MagIC data sets as well as preparation of new contributions for uploading to the MagIC database.
 Utilizing PmagPy within Jupyter notebooks enables fully documented and nicely illustrated data analysis.

 ::::{grid} 1 1 2 3
 :class-container: text-center